Everybody wants to be well, and nobody wants to be in pain.

 And since some kinds of pain (or danger, a different form of pain) can be fatal, and wellbeing makes for thriving individuals and societies, evolution has built in a simple, very effective mechanism, right at the very core of our psyche.

 A sort of bodyguard, always looking out for us.
-Always trying to drive us towards pleasure and wellbeing, and away from pain, risk, threat, and danger.
+Always trying to drive us towards pleasure and wellbeing, and away from pain, risk, threat, or danger.

 If you meet a shy child, you speak softly, calmly.
 Maybe get down on one knee, to not be overbearing.

-If you see a guy or gal you like and you’d like to speak, you approach them gently, attentively, so as to not appear threatening.
+If you see a guy or gal you like and you’d like to speak to them, you approach them gently, attentively, so as to not appear threatening or needy.

 If you’re in the wilderness and you meet a tribe that’s not used to people from the modern world, you’d be doubly careful.
-Wouldn’t want to go home with a spear sticking out of you etc.
+Wouldn’t want to go home with a spear sticking out of your back.

 Even with animals, you make sure your behaviour doesn’t threaten them.